 Pennsylvania may be known for its Hershey chocolate, Liberty Bell, and weather forecasting Punxsutawney Phil groundhog, but it's also known for some major mountains: Blue, Camelback, Tussey, Montage, and yes, Liberty, among them.
-Whether you’re looking to rip runs, or simply sip libations by firelight, there’s an option—ranging from casual to upscale—for anyone traveling to the Keystone State.
+Whether you’re looking to rip runs, cross-country ski, or simply sip libations by firelight, there’s an option—ranging from casual to upscale places to stay—for anyone traveling to the Keystone State.

 After hitting one of the 39 trails on Pennsylvania’s highest vertical, head over to Skytop Lodge for crafted cocktails in cozy club chairs in the adults-only Library Lounge, international and local craft beers, rare cognacs, and single malt scotches in the Taproom, and beverages with killer views at Fairview Bar.
 When you’re ready to eat, Lakeview Restaurant is the place to go for regionally-inspired dishes such as peppered lamb shank, basil spaetzle, and roasted porchetta with acorn squash, in a stunning setting.
 For a more experimental après ski, there’s also Mountain View Vineyard, Winery & Distillery, where you can sip moonshines and flavored vodkas, while learning about their eco-friendly techniques.